For the love of money is a root of all kinds of evil – I Timothy 6: 9-10

 I believe a mortgage-free home should be one of the cornerstones of a financially secure retirement.
 Our Toronto house was purchased in 1976 and has greatly appreciated in value to the present time.
 We have made additions and improvements over time to meet our family’s needs rather than moving and incurring real estate fees.

-Shortly before our retirement in 2005 I purchased our 3-bedroomed stucco-over-brick New Zealand holiday home.
-Again, the value of that house and the attached vacant lot is underpinned by its location.
-These properties front onto the picturesque Otago Harbour with a spectacular view of the city across the water.
-The house is on a good city bus route and it is a fifty minute walk to the town center.
+Shortly before our retirement in 2005 I purchased our stucco-over-brick New Zealand vacation cottage.
+Again, the value of the cottage is underpinned by its location.
+The cottage fronts onto the picturesque Otago Harbour with a spectacular view of the city across the water.
+It’s on a good city bus route and it is a fifty minute walk to the town centre.